linnxyz/git-github-workshop/conflict.md

-if you have any questions, please go fk yourself
+if you have any questions, please go fk yourselflskdjfos